 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.
 Personal information is that which identifies an individual.
 Examples of could be legal names, residential addresses, email addresses or phone numbers.

-Upon signup with Lyf Support App you are only asked to supply a phone number or valid email address for account verification, and your country as location.
+Upon signup with Lyf Support App you are only asked to supply a valid email address for account verification, and your country as location.
+We also request date of birth and gender identity to assist our mental health experts in determining age appropriate and gender appropriate advice and guidance.
 No other information is requested.

 Lyf Support does not ask you to share your legal name, only a Display Name of your choosing.